 The above statement of responsibilities of the Board of Directors regarding the financial statements of the Bank shall be read in conjunction with the statement of the auditor's responsibilities set out in the independent auditor's opinion.
 This is necessary and is being done with the view to distinguish, for the benefit of the shareholders and other users of the accompanying financial statements, the respective responsibilities of the Board of Directors and the auditors in relation to the financial statements of Guaranty Trust Bank (Liberia) Limited.

 Changes on the Board

-Mr.Prince Saye was appointed as an Executive Director on the Board on August 21, 2023.
+Mr. Prince Saye, Executive Director, resigned from the Board on November 14,2024.

 Going concern